 1 – Reusable Cloth Gift Bags Save Hours of Wrapping – And They’re Cute

-Reclaim the hours of wrapping for the twelve seconds of ripping and the garbage bags filled with wrapping paper by switching over to reusable gift wrappings made from fabric.
+Reclaim the hours of wrapping for the 12 seconds of ripping and the garbage bags filled with wrapping paper by switching to reusable gift wrappings made from fabric.
 Either purchase reusable gift sacks or get creative by utilizing fabric and linens you probably already have.

 Pillowcases are super easy to dress up with a bow.
 Old sheets can be cut down into smaller pieces, and old swaddling and receiving blankets also work great.
 The best part of course is that you can reuse these for years to come.

-2 – Have a Decoy Christmas Tree for Kids to Play With
+2 – Set up a Decoy Christmas Tree for Kids to Play With

-If you have littles in the toddler and preschool range, you might want to consider having a small tree that you can redirect them to so they won’t pull apart your regular tree.
+If you have littles in the toddler and preschool range, consider having a small tree that you can redirect them to so they won’t pull apart your regular tree.

 Whether it’s a smaller typical Christmas tree or even a construction paper tree taped up to the wall or fridge, your littles can safely get in the festive atmosphere.

-3 – Use Free Weights to Stabilize your Tree and Avoids Tips
+3 – Use Free Weights to Stabilize your Tree and Avoid Tips

 Want to dress up a window for a party or gathering?
-Use the old favorite of paper snowflakes.
+Use the old classic, paper snowflakes.
 You can easily stick them to windows (or any glass surface) by spritzing them with water.
-The best part is that clean up is a cinch: as the water evaporates, the snow flakes will easily peel off and you won’t have tacky bits of scotch tape to contend with.
+The best part is that clean-up is a cinch: as the water evaporates, the snowflakes will easily peel off and you won’t have tacky bits of scotch tape to contend with.

 5 – Water the Tree Easily With a DIY Funnel and Tube

-The best way to keep your evergreen green is by making sure it has plenty of water to drink up.
-But crawling under decorated pine boughs can be prickly and messy.
+The best way to keep your evergreen green is by making sure it has plenty of water to drink.
+However, crawling under decorated pine boughs can be prickly and messy.

-Instead while you are setting up a tree run a bit of tubing or hosing down to the base and affix a funnel to it (you can either use an automotive funnel or construct one with supplies easily obtained from any hardware store).
-Tuck the funnel part out of sight but within arm’s reach and you will have easy access to adding more water as your tree needs.
+Instead, while you are setting up a tree run a bit of tubing or hosing down to the base and affix a funnel to it (you can either use an automotive funnel or construct one with supplies easily obtained from any hardware store).
+Tuck the funnel part out of sight but within arm’s reach and you will have easy access to adding more water as your tree needs it.

 6 – Have Your Holiday Food Delivered Directly From Family Fare

 Skip a trip to the grocery store by having Fast Lane deliver all your food directly to your car.
-Added bonus, they will also deliver their premade favorites from the deli and bakery sections as well saving you even more time in the kitchen.
+Added bonus, they will also deliver their premade favorites from the deli and bakery sections thus saving you even more time in the kitchen.

 7 – Egg Cartons and Cupcake Liners Make for Upcycled Ornament Storage

-Egg cartons work great for protecting smaller, delicate ornaments.
-If you have larger ones you can use cupcake liners to keep them from bumping into one another and then layer with pieces of cardboard or cardstock.
+Egg cartons work perfectly for protecting smaller, delicate ornaments.
+If you have larger ones you can use cupcake liners to keep them from bumping into one another, and then layer with pieces of cardboard or cardstock.

 8 – Make a Popcorn Garland